bobbytrapz/autosr/README.md

 The bandwidth usage can be very high depending on how many people you track.

 If you have a data cap, you probably should not be running autosr.
-If you run it anyway I would suggest stopping it when you do not need it.
+A safer solution would be to just run [streamlink](https://streamlink.github.io/) manually whenever you need to.

 ## Known Issues